🎭 What is a system prompt?

 |---|---|---|

-| When | Before the conversation | Each message |
+| When | Before the conversation | With each message |

-| Scope | Entire conversation | This message only |
+| Scope | The entire conversation | This message only |

 | Role | Define identity/rules | Ask questions/tasks |